Putin expands fast-track Russian citizenship to all Ukraine | Law-Order

 - Ukraine

-Russian President Vladimir Putin signed a decree on Monday expanding a fast track to Russian citizenship to all Ukrainians.
+As Russian missiles struck a key Ukrainian city, Russian President Vladimir Putin signed a decree Monday expanding a fast-track procedure of obtaining Russian citizenship available to all Ukrainians, yet another effort to expand Moscow's influence in war-torn Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)